Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Introduction

+Finally, we show the linearised Euler equations for every local conserved density (Theorem \ref{theoeulerchain}.II).
+The proof of this statement is based on hydrodynamic projections.
+It also requires the existence of continuity equations \eqref{contintro}, which is nontrivial.
+A local conserved density is a local observable whose total sum over the chain gives rise to a conserved charge, and we show that it is always possible to define the space of local observables such that every local conserved density satisfies a continuity equation \eqref{contintro} with a local current (Theorem \ref{theoeulerchain}.I).
+This latter statement requires clustering faster than any power law (e.g.~KMS states).

-We expect all results to be extendable to higher-dimensional lattice models with finite local spaces at large enough temperatures, and to long-range models with appropriate algebraic decay of correlation functions \cite{kuwahara2020strictly}, under proofs similar to those provided in the present paper.
-The only exception, where one-dimensionality and strong decay of correlation functions are used, is the statement that every local charge has an associated continuity equation with a local current.
+We expect all results to be extendable to higher-dimensional lattice models with finite local spaces at large enough temperatures, and to long-range models with appropriate algebraic decay of correlation functions \cite{kuwahara2020strictly}; part of this extension is done in \cite{ampelogiannis2021almost,ampelogiannis2021ergo}.
+The only possible exception, where one-dimensionality and strong decay of correlation functions seem to play a role, is the statement that every local conserved density satisfies a continuity equation with a local current.